Syfaro/reg-interface/README.md

 action_topic = "client/12345/action"
 ```

-If the target supports bidirectional communication (WebSockets or MQTT), you
+If the connection supports bidirectional communication (such as MQTT), you
-may enable `allow_actions` to process actions coming from the target.
+may enable `allow_actions` to process actions coming from the connection.

 ### Transformations